Building a Budget

 First Step – The Spending Affordability Advisory Committee (SAAC)

-- The SAAC members, appointed by the County Executive in the fall, are tasked with examining fiscal data, reviewing multi-year revenue and expenditures and reporting their findings which will be used as a guideline in developing the upcoming year’s budget.
+- The SAAC members, appointed by the County Executive each year, are tasked with examining fiscal data, reviewing multi-year revenue and expenditures, and submitting a report with findings and recommendations by March 1, which provides guidance in developing the upcoming year’s budget.

 - The County Executive holds two public hearings (December and March) for residents to express their budget priorities.

-- County agencies develop budget requests and submit them to the County Executive for review.
+- County agencies develop and submit their budget requests to the County Executive for review.

-- The County Executive presents the proposed capital (4/1) and operating (4/20) budgets to the County Council.
+- The County Executive presents the Executive proposed Capital (by April 1) and Operating (by April 20) budgets to the County Council.

 Third Step – County Council Review and approval

-- The Council conducts a series of public hearings and work sessions to review the proposed budget.
+- The County Council conducts a series of public hearings and work sessions to review the Executive proposed capital and operating budgets.

-- Residents are provided an opportunity to comment on the budget before the Council’s approval.
+- Residents are provided an opportunity to comment on the budget prior to council budget approval.

-- The budget is approved on or before June 1.
+- The budget is approved by the County Council on or before June 1.